d0coat01/simple-search/README.md

 ## Testing
-I used Jest/Enzyme for basic smoke tests.
-Unfortunately, I wasn't able to get Enzyme working with codesandbox.io, which i used for the demo.
+I used Jest + Enzyme for basic smoke tests.

 ## Todo